medeia/medeia/README.md

   libraryDependencies += "de.megaera" %% "medeia" % "0.4.0"
 ```

-Currently no complete documentation is present, additional examples can be found in the testsuites.
+Currently no complete documentation is present, additional examples can be found in the test suites.
-If you have questions: don't hesitate to ask in the github issues.
+If you have questions: don't hesitate to ask via github issues.

 ### decoding and encoding example: